How Long Is Mono Contagious?

 People who have mono can be contagious from the time they first become infected with the virus.
 But they may not know that they have the virus at first.
 That's because it takes a while from the time someone gets infected to the time symptoms of mono (like tiredness, fever, muscle aches, headache, or sore throat) show up — about 4 to 7 weeks in fact.
 This is called the incubation period.

-To make things even more confusing, some people can carry the virus without ever getting any .
+To make things even more confusing, some people can carry the virus without ever getting any symptoms of mono.
 So they might not even know they have the infection.

 Mono needs to run its course naturally.
 Symptoms may last 2 to 4 weeks, and some people feel tired for several weeks longer (that's why it's important to take care of yourself and get lots of rest).